Skip to main content

 #

 Día del Trabajador is an important part of Paraguay’s everyday and holiday culture.
 It shows how closely work, family life, and social recognition are connected here.
 That is exactly what makes this holiday so special.
-Anyone who wants to understand Paraguay beyond the surface and better grasp everyday life here gets an honest glimpse on this day of what holds so much of the country together for many people.
+Anyone who wants to understand Paraguay beyond the surface and better grasp everyday life here gets an honest glimpse on this day of what holds the country together for many people.

 📖 Further Reading